mahendrapaipuri/ceems/website/docs/components/ceems-exporter.md

 - `udpv6_sendmsg`
 - `udpv6_recvmsg`

-The following are provided by tracing above functions.
+The following metrics are provided by tracing above functions.
 All the metrics are provided per protocol (TCP/UDP) and per IP family (IPv4/IPv6).

 - Number of egress bytes